The Luck of Roaring Camp: Analysis and response

 Local presses in California were unimpressed by "The Luck of Roaring Camp".
-The Alta California, for example, described simply as "a pleasant little sketch".
+The Alta California, for example, described it simply as "a pleasant little sketch".
 Publications closer to the east coast, however, soon raised the story's popularity.
 The Springfield Republican called it "a genuine California story" that was "so true to nature and so deep-reaching in its humor, that it will move the hearts of men everywhere".
 Mark Twain wrote in the Buffalo Express that it was "the best prose magazine article that has seen the light for many months on either side of the ocean".
 It was only after these endorsements that "The Luck of Roaring Camp" found a strong audience in California.
 "Since Boston endorsed the story, San Francisco was properly proud of it", Harte wrote.

 Years after its publication, Harte said that conservative readers thought the story lacked morality: "Christians were cautioned against pollution by its contract", he wrote, and "business men were gravely urged to condemn and frown upon this picture of California society that was not conducive to Eastern immigrants."

-However, the book was designated No. 40 in the Zamorano 80 list of distinguished books on California, the synopsis being, according to Leslie E. Bliss, Chief Librarian at Huntington Library (1924-1958): "The author wrote these sketches "to illustrate an era" and was later criticized for having romanticized rather than having realistically depicted life "in the diggin's."
-Nevertheless, one cannot imagine a bibliography of outstanding California literature which does not include this little volume."
+However, the book was designated No. 40 in the Zamorano 80 list of distinguished books on California, the synopsis being, according to Leslie E. Bliss, Chief Librarian at Huntington Library (1924-1958): "The author wrote these sketches "to illustrate an era" and was later criticized for having romanticized rather than having realistically depicted life "in the diggings."
+Nevertheless, one cannot imagine a bibliography of outstanding California literature that does not include this little volume."

 Adaptations

 There have been several short film adaptations of "The Luck of Roaring Camp", and a small number of feature films.

-The first film adaptation was The Luck of Roaring Camp (1910), which was a short film produced by Thomas Edison Motion Picture Company.
+The first film adaptation was The Luck of Roaring Camp (1910), which was a short film produced by the Thomas Edison Motion Picture Company.
 The film was adapted and directed by character actor Frank McGlynn Sr.; his son Thomas played the role of Tommy Luck.
 Paramount Pictures produced a Will Rogers adaptation, Roaring Camp, in 1916, featuring L. Frank Baum as Oakhurst.

 Some of the other adaptations are: